elrolino/elrolino/README.md

 ### Olá 👋
-#### 🌱 Currently working on my thesis, where I research a way to analyse process models systematically.
+#### 🌱 Currently working on my master's thesis, where I research impact of BPMN-based platforms for planning and management on the public sector.

 <!--
 **elrolino/elrolino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.